French ship Pluton (1805)

 Pluton was a 74-gun petite built for the French Navy during the first decade of the 19th century.
 Completed in 1805, she played a minor role in the Napoleonic Wars.
+The ship served in the Trafalgar campaign that same year during which she was a part of the fleet led by Vice-Admiral Pierre-Charles Villeneuve that broke out of Toulon, passed through the Strait of Gibraltar and reached the West Indies.
+There Pluton led the French forces during the Battle of Diamond Rock, returned to Europe with the fleet and participated in the inconclusive Battle of Cape Finisterre in July and the subsequent Battle of Trafalgar in October.

 Background and description

 Pluton was one of two prototypes for a smaller version (petit modèle) of the Téméraire class that was specially intended for construction in some of the shipyards in countries occupied by the French, where there was less depth of water than in the main French shipyards.
 Although the Pluton (and her sister, the Borée) were built at the Arsenal de Toulon, all other vessels of this sub-class were built in these overseas yards, notably at Antwerp but also at Genoa, Trieste, Venice, Amsterdam, Flushing and Rotterdam.

 The ships had a length of 53.97 m, a beam of 14.29 m and a depth of hold of 6.9 m.
 The ships displaced 2,781 tonneaux and had a mean draught of 6.72 m.
 They had a tonnage of 1,381 port tonneaux.
 Their crew numbered 705 officers and ratings during wartime.
 They were fitted with three masts and ship rigged.

 The muzzle-loading, smoothbore armament of the Téméraire class consisted of twenty-eight 36-pounder long guns on the lower gun deck and thirty 18-pounder long guns on the upper gun deck.
 The (petit modèle) ordered in 1803–1804 were intended to mount sixteen 8-pounder long guns on their forecastle and quarterdeck, plus four 36-pounder obusiers on the poop deck (dunette).
 Later ships were intended to have fourteen 8-pounders and ten 36-pounder carronades without any obusiers, but the numbers of 8-pounders and carronades actually varied between a total of 20 to 26 weapons.
 Pluton herself mounted twenty 8-pounders and six carronades.